AndreasMadsen/cluster-vhost/README.md

 ##Configure the proxy-server

 ###Creating the file<br>
-*You do not need to create a configuration file, if none is found The module will use default values.*
+*You do not need to create a configuration file, if none is found the module will use default values.*

 `cluster-vhost` can be configured with a `config.json` file.
 The first step i to create it the in the right directory.
 This module will searce